 - Nina Einstein in Code Geass ends up as this.
 She makes a weapon of mass destruction for Britannia with help from Schneizel (her first few tries are spectacular failures), then after seeing what happens, turns right around and makes the counter-weapon.

 - Dr. Onishi, the scientist, in AKIRA.
 He ignores an order to shut down his work if Tetsuo's vital signs get out of hand.
 You have two guesses why, and the first guess (deeply cares about saving Tetsuo's life?) doesn't count.
 Tellingly, nobody ever blames him for the outcome.

-- Played straighter with Dr. Finder from the 2001 series, however.
+- Played straighter with Dr. Finder, however.
 He first was kidnapped by Black Ghost to force him build a certain super weapon, and when it seemed that he would stop doing that, they kidnapped his daughter Cynthia to twist his arm even more.
 Then Cynthia is rescued by the Cyborg team...

 - Kishin Corps (a.k.a.
 Alien Defender Geo Armor) has an alternate Eva Braun as a Broken Bird of a Reluctant Mecha scientist who worked on making Imported Alien Phlebotinum into Humongous Mecha for the Axis before being captured by the good guys and working for them with little to no moral difficulty.

 - "Seiketsu no Hagurama" had a literally blue-blooded prince construct Steam Punk looking machines called Kirin for his father who, unbeknownst to him, was using them to eradicate the remaining red-blooded refugees in a war between the red-blood and blue-blood groups.